 5.1 The list of Significant Impacts / Risks becomes the major input for the setting of operational control procedures.
 All significant impacts / Risks are considered for conducting a study on the establishment of objectives and operational control procedures.
 CFT members carry out this study.

-5.2 For all those activities calling for an operational control procedure, the respective operational team members ensure that the operational control procedures are prepared and followed at the area of the significant impact/risk.
+5.2 For all those activities calling for an operational control procedure, the respective operational team members ensure that the operational control procedures are prepared and followed in the area of significant impact/risk.